DAY 1&2 OF THE KIWI EXPERIENCE

 WAITOMO

-After we made our way to Waitomo, a small town just south of Hamilton where we done black water rafting.
-This is just cave exploring along an underground river although part of it includes sitting on an inflatable ring so I’m guessing thats where the “rafting” comes from.
-It was highly recommended by anyone I spoke to but I would go onto learn that everything and anything was recommended.
+After we made our way to Waitomo, a small town just south of Hamilton, we did black water rafting.
+This is just cave exploring along an underground river, although part of it includes sitting on an inflatable ring, so I’m guessing that’s where the “rafting” comes from.
+It was highly recommended by anyone I spoke to, but I would go on to learn that everything and anything was recommended.

-A lot of fun but was expecting a lot more.
-At times it was a challenge going through some of the small gaps but that was for sure more fun than the larger caves.
-Don’t worry if you are claustrophobic as there are alternate ways the navigate.
+A lot of fun, but I was expecting a lot more.
+At times, it was a challenge going through some of the small gaps, but that was for sure more fun than the larger caves.
+Don’t worry if you are claustrophobic, as there are alternate ways the navigate.
 I have never experienced cold water like it, a far cry from the Hot Water Beach yesterday!
-Everyone felt the need to huddle together and the guides were in stitches laughing.
+Everyone felt the need to huddle together, and the guides were in stitches, laughing.
 A tip would be not to drink the water!
 Good experience.

 NEXT UP